 We do not knowingly collect or share personal information from children under 16 without parental consent.

 We do not offer a right to limit our use and disclosure of Sensitive Personal Information because we do not use or disclose Sensitive Personal Information in such a manner as to require provision of the right (specifically, for purposes of inferring characteristics about an individual).

 Our annual CCPA request metrics can be found at this link (PDF).

 Changes to this Disclosure

 We may change this disclosure from time to time.
-When we do, we will let you know by appropriate means such as by posting the revised disclosure on our CCPA web site with a new “Last Updated” date.
+When we do, we will communicate the changes by appropriate means, such as by posting the revised disclosure on our CCPA web site with a new “Last Updated” date.
 Any changes to this disclosure will become effective when posted unless indicated otherwise.